davetron5000/angular-rails-book/find_and_browse.md

 Once we run `rake bower:install` to download them, we need to add `angular-resource` to `application.js`:

     git://receta.git/app/assets/javascripts/application.js#setup-teaspoon^1..setup-teaspoon

+Finally, we'll need to include `ngResource`—the module provided by `angular-resource`—in our `app.coffee`.
+While we're there, we'll inject
+`$resource`—the function bundled in the `ngResource` module—into our controller:

+    git://receta.git/app/assets/javascripts/app.coffee#setup-teaspoon^1..setup-teaspoon

 Since `angular-mocks` is only needed for tests, we *won't* put it in `application.js`.
 Teaspoon allows Sprockets directives in our test files, and it generated `spec/javascripts/spec_helper.coffee` for us, which is included in all tests.
 We'll add this